Jaythony/WeRateDogs-Twitter-Archive/README.md

 I saved my gathered, assessed, and cleaned master dataset to a CSV file using the pandas to_csv() method.

 ## Analyzing and Visualizing Data
 Finally, I analyzed my master data set to get insights and produced visual representations of these insights with the help of matplotlib and seaborn.
+A detailed report of the insights I got is contained in the insights_report.pdf file which can be found in the repo.